tobixdev/rdf-fusion/README.md

 Note that limited extension points can also be used via the `Store` API (e.g., not altering SPARQL syntax).

 Users can use RDF Fusion's implementation of SPARQL operators directly via DataFusion.
 They have full control over the processing of the query and only choose and pick the required parts of RDF Fusion.

-TODO point to example
+See [examples](./examples) for further details.

 ## Comparison with Other SPARQL Databases